Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 | `add_security_group_participants`, `remove_security_group_participants`, `in_active_security_group`, `get_active_security_group` | No equivalent.
 Wire does not implement security groups. |
 | `set_kv_parameters_packed` | No equivalent.
 Wire's KV parameters are not settable from a contract. |

-The last two rows behave differently from the rest of this table.
-Wire's chain never exported them, but CDT went on *declaring* them, so a contract calling one compiled, linked, and only failed at deploy. [wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112) deleted the declarations, so on a current CDT you find out at compile time instead:
+The last two rows fail at compile time rather than deploy, because CDT no longer declares them:

 - `#include <sysio/security_group.h>` → `fatal error: 'sysio/security_group.h' file not found`; the
   header is gone entirely.